Mateen Cleaves: Post-playing career

-Criminal case
+Criminal cases

 In 1998, while at Michigan State, Cleaves ran afoul of the law twice, both cases involving alcohol.
 One night, Cleaves took a beer from a 7-Eleven while the clerk was in the bathroom, leaving money on the counter.
 Cleaves was underage at the time and the incident occurred after legal alcohol selling hours.
 He was benched for half a game, fined, and ordered to perform community service.
 Later that year, Cleaves and fellow player Andre Hutson were arrested after being caught driving a car while drinking.
 Hutson, the driver, had a 0.02 BAC, under legal intoxication levels, but Hutson was underage and charged under Michigan's "zero tolerance" policy regarding alcohol and minors.
 Cleaves was charged with being a minor in possession of alcohol, refusing a breath test, and not wearing his seat belt.

 In October 2015, Cleaves was investigated for his role in an alleged sexual assault.
 Cleaves was accused of taking a 24-year-old woman to a motel in Mundy Township, on September 15, 2015, keeping her against her will and sexually assaulting her.
 He was released on a $150,000 personal bond.
 The case was handled by Wayne County because Genesee County Prosecutor David Leyton had a conflict of interest.

 On December 5, 2016, after reviewing surveillance video and the alleged victim's testimony, all charges against Cleaves were dismissed by District Court Judge M. Cathy Dowd.
 Prosecutors promptly appealed.
 On April 10, 2017, Genesee Circuit Court Judge Archie L. Hayman ruled that District Court Judge M. Cathy Dowd abused her discretion in finding no probable cause that Cleaves committed a crime, remanding the case to district court and ordering it bound over for a jury trial.
 On May 16, 2017, Cleaves' attorneys appealed the decision to the Michigan Court of Appeals, arguing that Judge Hayman "ignored the evidence of the case."
 On August 1, 2017, it was announced three Michigan Court of Appeals judges denied Cleaves' request to review a judge's decision to reinstate sexual assault charges against him.
 On January 4, 2018, it was announced that the Michigan Supreme Court declined to review a judge's decision to reinstate sexual assault charges against Cleaves.
 In August 2019, the case returned to county court for trial, and on August 20, 2019, Cleaves was acquitted of all charges.
 A video published on the Internet shows the woman attempting to resist him as he pulls her back to the hotel room.
 Cleaves attorney Frank J. Manley released a statement saying that Cleaves was doing the right thing by pulling a naked woman back into the hotel room and allowed her to leave when fully dressed.
 Manley also stated that Cleaves' case was dismissed previously by a female judge who heard all the evidence and he was acquitted by a jury which included nine female jurors out of 12.